-A day later Miss Aler records 86 species including 22 warblers, all eating canker worms which were terrible that year, eating all the leaves off the trees.
+A day later Miss Aler recorded 86 species including 22 warblers, all eating canker worms which were terrible that year, eating all the leaves off the trees.
 The Blue-gray Gnatcatcher was again sighted nesting near Birch Pond during May and June.

 1943: During May the elusive and rare Blue-gray Gnatcatcher was sighted again, this time in the Garden on the West Path.
 It was first seen in the area in 1939.
 (7)